dthaler/ebpf-docs/isa/kernel.org/instruction-set.rst

 where '(uint32_t)' (or '(u32)' in the Linux kernel) indicates truncation to 32-bits.

+**TODO**: Add phrase about dst_reg meaning the value of the register, rather than the number of the register.

 ``BPF_ADD | BPF_X | BPF_ALU64`` means::

   dst_reg = dst_reg + src_reg